-National Curriculum Ackworth Howard's Knowledge Essentials NUMBER Addition and Subtraction: Pupils should be taught to: read, write and interpret mathematical statements involving addition (+), subtraction (-) and equals (=) signs represent and use number bonds and related subtraction facts within 20 add and subtract one-digit and two-digit numbers to 20, including zero solve one-step problems that involve addition and subtraction, using concrete objects and pictorial representations, and missing number problems such as 7 = □ - 9.
+National Curriculum Ackworth Howard's Knowledge Essentials Activities NUMBER Addition and Subtraction: Pupils should be taught to: read, write and interpret mathematical statements involving addition (+), subtraction (-) and equals (=) signs represent and use number bonds and related subtraction facts within 20 add and subtract one-digit and two-digit numbers to 20, including zero solve one-step problems that involve addition and subtraction, using concrete objects and pictorial representations, and missing number problems such as 7 = □ - 9.
 Pupils memorise and reason with number bonds to 10 and 20 in several forms (for example, 9 + 7 = 16; 16 - 7 = 9; 7 = 16 - 9).
 They should realise the effect of adding or subtracting zero.
 This establishes addition and subtraction as related operations.
 Pupils combine and increase numbers, counting forwards and backwards.
 They discuss and solve problems in familiar practical contexts, including using quantities.
-Problems should include the terms: put together, add, altogether, total, take away, distance between, difference between, more than and less than, so that pupils develop the concept of addition and subtraction and are enabled to use these operations flexibly.
+Problems should include the terms: put together, add, altogether, total, take away, distance between, difference between, more than and less than, so that pupils develop the concept of addition and subtraction and subtraction and are enabled to use these operations flexibly.
 Addition and Subtraction In Year 1, children will be taught to develop their understanding of addition and subtraction through the following small steps, including a range of fluency, reasoning and problem-solving experiences: explore addition by counting on from a given number.
-They begin to understand that addition is commutative and that it is more efficient to start from the largest number work systematically to find all the possible number bonds to 20 and use their knowledge of number bonds to 10 to find number bonds to 20 add by making 10 (use knowledge of number bonds to add numbers within 20) build on the language of subtraction, recognising and using the subtraction symbol within 20 - not crossing 10 subtraction - crossing 10, begin to understand the different structures of subtraction (taking away, partitioning, difference) explore addition and subtraction fact families for numbers within 20, recognising that addition and subtraction are inverse operations compare number sentences using inequality symbols for numbers within 20
+They begin to understand that addition is commutative and that it is more efficient to start from the largest number work systematically to find all the possible number bonds to 20 and use their knowledge of number bonds to 10 to find number bonds to 20 add by making 10 (use knowledge of number bonds to add numbers within 20) build on the language of subtraction, recognising and using the subtraction symbol within 20 - not crossing 10 subtraction - crossing 10, using the partitioning strategy. subtraction - crossing 10, begin to understand the different structures of subtraction (taking away, partitioning, difference) explore addition and subtraction fact families for numbers within 20, recognising that addition and subtraction are inverse operations compare number sentences using inequality symbols for numbers within 20 White Rose, Year 1, Spring, Number - Addition and Subtraction within 20